 - 1 (28 ounce) can tomato purée

 - shredded cheese, sour cream, and scallions for serving, optional

 - Heat oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
 Add onions, celery, chili powder, cumin, cayenne pepper, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
-Cook until vegetables have softened, 7 to 10 minutes.
+Cook until vegetables have softened, about 5 minutes.